tosinchukwu/mouseng-token/README.md

 # Mouseng Token

-Mouseng Token is an ERC-20 token created for practice purposes during the TechCrush Web3/Blockchain Development Cohort 7.
+Mouseng Token is an ERC-20 standard token developed as a practice project during the TechCrush Web3/Blockchain Development Cohort 7.

 ---